mvysny/mvysny.github.io/_posts/2024-3-22-unifying-mac-linux.md

 * "Control ^ key" to work as: ⌘ Command
 * "Command (⌘) key" to work as: ^ Control

+Also go to:
-Also go to "Keyboard" and change "Move focus to next window" to ⌥` (Option+backtick).
+* "Keyboard" and change "Move focus to next window" to ⌘` (Remember to press Ctrl to get ⌘ :-).
+* "Spotlight" and change "Show Spotlight Search" to ^Space

 ### Fixing Home/End/PgUp/PgDn keys